stepanstipl/docker-fpm/README.md

 https://github.com/jordansissel/fpm.

 There are two versions for CentOS 7:
-- system - version for system ruby
+- fpm-centos7-system - version for system ruby
-- puppet4 - version for Ruby bundled with Puppet 4
+- fpm-centos7-puppet4 - version for Ruby bundled with Puppet 4

 *Puppet 4 comes in so called AIO package with bundled ruby.*